MarvelUsoroh/listme/README.md

 #### 5.2 Create the FIREBASE_CONFIG Secret
 Run the following command to create the secret named `FIREBASE_CONFIG`.
-*Tip: You can save the content above to a temporary file named `temp_env.ts` and run:*

 ```bash
 gcloud secrets create FIREBASE_CONFIG --data-file=[PATH_TO_YOUR_ENVIRONMENT_FILE]
 ```
-*After creating the secret, delete the temporary file.*

 ### 5.3 Verify the Secret
 To verify the secret was created correctly: